paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-031-rural-electrification-and-telephone-service.md

 <a id="section-906a"></a>
 ## § 906a.
 Use of funds outside the United States or its territories prohibited

-No funds provided under this chapter shall be used outside the United States or any of its territories.
+No funds provided under the Rural Electrification Act of 1936, as amended [[7 U.S.C.
+901](./chapter-031-rural-electrification-and-telephone-service.md#section-901) et seq.], shall be used outside the United States or any of its territories.

 ### Statutory Notes

+#### References in Text
+The Rural Electrification Act of 1936, referred to in text, is act May 20, 1936, ch.
+432, 49 Stat.
+1363, which is classified generally to this chapter.
+For complete classification of this Act to the Code, see [section 901 of this title](./chapter-031-rural-electrification-and-telephone-service.md#section-901) and Tables.

 #### Codification
 Section was not enacted as part of the Rural Electrification Act of 1936 which comprises this chapter.